ronakupadhyaya/Horizons-week-01/day3/dinosaur.md

 <img src="new_dino.png" />

-The **goal** of this game will to be avoid hitting the obstacle that comes for you.
+The **goal** of this game will to be avoid hitting the obstacle that comes running at you.

 ---